-Each visit is tailor-made and all of our fun-packed workshops, demonstrations and activities can be customised and designed to fit your own personal interests.
+Each visit is tailor-made and all of our demonstrations and activities can be customised and designed to fit your own personal interests.
 We accommodate groups sizes of between 10 and 40.
 Refreshments are provided on arrival.

-For more information download our Group Visits Information pack 2020.
-To make an enquiry, manage a booking or check if your preferred date is available please email firstname.lastname@example.org or call 01562 69028
+To make an enquiry, manage a booking or check if your preferred date is available, please email firstname.lastname@example.org* or call 01562 69028.

 *Please allow up to 7 days for a response to your enquiry.
-If you require a response before then, please call 01562 69028.
+If you require a response sooner, please call 01562 69028.

 Just a note to sincerely thank you and all the volunteers at the Carpet Museum for making our visit yesterday such a super experience.
 Everyone was “buzzing” about how interesting it all was, and the introductory talk set the scene so well.
 All the demonstrations on the looms plus the wool spinning was so fascinating and made us all realise how skilful the people who did work there so many years ago needed to be.northampton national trust association